effeect/github-repo-search-app/README.md

 - DOMPurify ( https://www.npmjs.com/package/dompurify)
 - GitHub Octokit to handle the API requests ( https://github.com/octokit/octokit.js/)

-Note that prettier was used in the IDE hence the formatting looking super clean.
+Note that Prettier was used in the IDE, hence the formatting looking super clean.

 # What I would change/improve

 Whilst I'm happy with the result, there are some things I would like to change/improve in the future upon reflection :

-- There is fairly basic error handling and I'm not handling any api errors from GitHub in a nice way.
+- There is fairly basic error handling, and I'm not handling any API errors from GitHub in a nice way.
 I would like to spend some more time handling it so the UI can respond correctly.
-- There is code for a `SearchUser.ts` file under `/api/` however I didn't feel like it fit the scope of this app, however it can be quickly implemented if needed.
+- There is code for a `SearchUser.ts` file under `/api/`, however, I didn't feel like it fit the scope of this app.
+However, it can be quickly implemented if needed.
-- There is a route for a "file viewer" which would allow you to click the code item and view it within the app without going to github directly, however it wasn't particularly great and I decided to just redirect to the specific file on Github.
+- There is a route for a "file viewer" which would allow you to click the code item and view it within the app without going to GitHub directly.
+However, it wasn't particularly great, and I decided to just redirect to the specific file on GitHub.
 This can be changed.
 - Not all qualifiers are included in the search items as some of the qualifiers can get a bit complex.
-I decided to limit them however the type interfaces are defined so they can be added back in quickly.
+I decided to limit them; however, the type interfaces are defined so they can be added back in quickly.
-- Wanted to implement view transitions for the router `<Link>`'s but I didn't get time to look into it too much.
+- I wanted to implement view transitions for the router `<Link>`’s, but I didn't get time to look into it too much.
-- The "label" qualifier has an issue where if you don't put "" around the label it will not work.
+- The "label" qualifier has an issue where if you don't put "" around the label, it will not work.
-- I would also like to implement a better way to show off Metadata, I've had some good experciences with Next.js when it comes to handling it however I wasn't wanting to add more npm packages for something relatively small and minor.
+- I would also like to implement a better way to show off metadata.
+I've had some good experiences with Next.js when it comes to handling it; however, I wasn't wanting to add more npm packages for something relatively small and minor.

 # Screenshots :